-Permeation of a pesticide into a material may begin as soon as it gets on its surface.
-Once a pesticide is absorbed onto the surface of a garment, it is difficult to detect or decontaminate.
-In these cases, the pesticide continues to move into and through the PPE.
-How fast a given pesticide moves through different PPE materials (its permeation rate) can vary widely.
-Things that can affect the extent of permeation are contact time, concentration, temperature, and physical state of the contaminant.
+Permeation into a PPE material may begin as soon as it gets on the surface.
+Once a pesticide is absorbed on the surface of PPE, it continues to move into and through the PPE, molecule by molecule.
+In these cases, the pesticide is difficult to detect or decontaminate.
+And pesticide residues that contact PPE are likely to continue to permeate through the material.
+So, washing gloves and other PPE does not necessarily make them safe for reuse.
+Things that can affect the extent of permeation are contact time, concentration, temperature, and the physical state of the product itself.
+When selected correctly, protective clothing reduces the risk of dermal exposure but does not eliminate it.